Eye of the Beast

 Eye of the Beast is a Canadian monster movie about a young scientist who goes to a small fishing town to find out why fish are not plentiful and ends up in a fight against a giant squid living in Lake Winnipeg.
-It is the 6th film in the Maneater Series.
+It is the seventh film in the Maneater film series, released on 28 December 2007.

 Plot

 Robbie and Krissy are enjoying a date off the fictional Fells Island on Lake Winnipeg in a small speedboat.
 While kissing, a huge tentacle slithers into their boat and wraps onto Krissy's leg.
 She panics, and Robbie falls overboard.
 More tentacles emerge and crush the boat, pulling it underwater and tearing Krissy apart.
 The next day, Krissy's older brother, Will Neepanak, stops to report her missing to Katrina “Kat” Tomas, the acting sheriff for Fells Island.
 Later, Dan Leland arrives, having been sent from the National Oceanographic Research Agency (NORA) to investigate why fish catches are plummeting.
 Kat introduces him to Captain Gunner Thorson, Dan's escort, while he researches on the water, to Gunner's dismay.
 His crew, Jordy and Spider, blame the First Nations fishermen and are openly racist towards the Cree population and Kat, who is half Native.
 Dan boards Gunner's boat, the Freya, and they set out.

 A family of tourists is walking along the beach.
 The father walks in the rear when a massive tentacle snatches him and pulls him under before his family notices he is gone.
 They report him missing.
 Night falls aboard the Freya, and Dan picks up something large on his radar that is not responding to their radio calls.
 They come upon the wreckage of the speedboat & Robbie, unconscious in a life preserver, pulling him aboard.
 Robbie is in the advanced stages of hypothermia but tells them of witnessing a monster kill Krissy with his dying breath.
 Dan pulls bits of the boat aboard and discovers massive toothed sucker marks on the pieces.